Ted Sablay

 Session formats

 Practical musicianship for working musicians and serious amateurs.
-We focus on melody, harmony, structure, parts, and intent—then convert that into decisions you can execute.
+Melody, harmony, structure, parts, and intent — converted into decisions you can execute.

 How sessions work